pachyderm/pachyderm/doc/FAQ.md

 Your data doesn’t actually live in Pachyderm, is stays in object storage (S3 or GCS), so it’s has all the safety guarantees of those underlying systems.
 ##### How do I get data from other sources into Pachyderm?
 Pachyderm has three main methods for getting data into the system.
-1. A protobufs API (LINK) that you can access through the Golang SDK.
+1. A protobufs API (LINK to docs) that you can access through the Golang SDK.
 Other languages will be supported soon!
-2. The pachctl CLI (LINK), which allows you to put files into Pachyderm.
+2. The pachctl CLI (LINK to docs), which allows you to put files into Pachyderm.
-3. You can mount Pachyderm locally and add files directly to the filesystem through the FUSE interface.
+3. You can mount Pachyderm locally and add files directly to the filesystem through the [FUSE interface](https://github.com/pachyderm/pachyderm/blob/master/examples/fruit_stand/GUIDE.md#mount-the-filesystem).
 ##### How do I get data out of Pachyderm into another system?
 In addition to using the same ways you get data into the system, you can also use pipelines.
 Users often want to move the final results of a pipeline into another tool such as Redshift or MySQL so that it can by easily queried through BI tools.
 To accomplish this, it’s common to add a final stage to your pipeline which reads data from Pachyderm and writes it directly to whatever other tool you want.
 Redshift for example, can load data directly from an S3 bucket so the last pipeline stage can just write to that specific bucket.
 ##### Does Pachyderm have a notion of locality for my data?